Loading...

 For part B, same common difference, positive eight, but it's a translation by negative four.

 How different are these terms to the terms in your negative four times table?
-Well, they are a translation of positive 15, so you would get the nth term negative 4n plus 15, which you might see written as 15 minus 4n.
+Well, there was a translation of positive 15, so you would get the nth term negative 4n plus 15, which you might see written as 15 minus 4n.

 Both answers are right, but you are more likely to see this referred to as 15 minus 4n.

-Just 'cause it's a decimal doesn't behave any different.
+8, just 'cause it's a decimal, didn't behave any different.

 Common difference of 0.